-Section 11.
+Section 10.
 Class Action Grievance

 Class action grievances shall be submitted by the Association representative to the Supervisor having jurisdiction over the entire class of grievances.
 If the class includes grievants from more than one department, the grievance shall be filed at Step 3.
 A class action grievance is a situation which allegedly adversely affects two or more Employees in the same manner, or a situation in which the Association believes the Employer has violated the Agreement but in which there are no known grievants.
 The grievance must state clearly and specifically the relief sought, the provisions of the Agreement alleged to have been violated, and the specific nature of each violation.
 The Employer agrees to cooperate with the Association in reasonable efforts to identify Employees who may be considered grievants.
-Failure to file a class action grievance does not bar the filling of a grievance subsequently on behalf of an Employee.
+Failure to file a class action grievance does not bar the filing of a grievance subsequently on behalf of an Employee.

-Section 12.
+Section 11.
 Delivery of Grievances and Responses

 When a written grievance or response is delivered by mail, it shall be sent return receipt requested to the respondent or to the person filing the grievance.
-When a written grievance or response is delivered electronically, it shall note in capital letters the word "GRIEVANCE" in the subject line, it shall be sent return receipt, to the respondent or the person filing.
-The recipients will electronically acknowledge receipt.
 When a written grievance or response is hand-delivered, the respondent or the person filing the grievance shall acknowledge receipt in writing on the grievance or response.
-Copies of all written responses to grievances at any step shall be sent, USPS or email to the APEA Field Office in Anchorage.
+Copies of all written responses to grievances at any step shall be sent to the APEA Field Office in Anchorage.

-Section 13.
+Section 12.
 Time

-For the purposes of the time frames in this article, a grievance or response delivered by First Class mail or acknowledged email shall be considered submitted on the date of mailing, but the time for response or for filing the next step shall not begin to run until the day after actual receipt or electronic acknowledgement.
+For the purposes of the time frames in this article, a grievance or response delivered by mail shall be considered submitted on the date of mailing, but the time for response or for filing the next step shall not begin to run until the day after actual receipt.
 A hand-delivered grievance or response shall be considered submitted on the date of delivery, and the time for response or for filing the next step begins to run on the day after that date.
 If the last day of a time period falls on a Saturday, Sunday or holiday, the period will be extended until the next business day.